 (6) Adverse action--See corrective or adverse action.

-(7) Babysitting--Temporarily caring for a child in foster care for no more than 12 consecutive hours.
+(7) Babysitter--A person who temporarily cares for a child in foster care for no more than 12 consecutive hours.
+A babysitter is not required to meet the requirements for a caregiver unless that babysitter is a verified foster parent or agency employee.

+(8) Babysitting--Care provided by a babysitter.

-(8) Caregiver--A caregiver:
+(9) Caregiver--A caregiver:

 (A) Is a person counted in the child/caregiver ratio for foster care services, including employees, foster parents, contract service providers, and volunteers, whose duties include direct care, supervision, guidance, and protection of a child in care.
-This includes any person that is solely responsible for a child in foster care.
+This includes any person who is solely responsible for a child in foster care.
 For example, a child-placement staff that takes a foster child on an appointment or doctor's visit is considered a caregiver;

 (B) Does not include babysitters, overnight care providers, or respite child-care providers unless they are: